 Perfecting Your Character

 Many people have let their thoughts get the best of them, and this has caused a lot of problems and led to their spiritual progress stagnating.
-There are some individuals who, for example, are naturally endowed with quite good character, and the inner eye might suddenly open for them when their practice takes them to a higher realm.
+There are some individuals who, for example, are naturally endowed with quite good character (xin-xing), and their inner eye might suddenly open to a higher realm after they start practicing.
 They develop higher energy rapidly since their innate foundations are good and their character is excellent.
 But eventually, when the progress of their energy catches up with that of their character, the tensions and interpersonal things that they experience will have to be intensified if their energy is to develop further.
 So these practitioners, who are spiritually well-endowed, are apt to find that their practice goes well at first and energy comes to them readily, only to then, unexpectedly, and much to their confusion, find themselves plagued with troubles.
 Everything seems to suddenly go wrong, from others treating them badly to upset supervisors and tense situations at home.
 Issues spring up everywhere, and it doesn’t seem to make sense.
 But the initial smooth sailing they had was due in fact to their having quickly reached a certain level of attainment, thanks to their good innate foundations.
 Yet that would be nowhere near the kind of attainment it takes for a practitioner to achieve spiritual perfection.
 Further progress is still needed.
 So the bar has to be raised.
 And only when that new, higher bar is cleared will they progress beyond where they had reached with the initial smooth sailing, which owed to their good endowment.

 There are also people who hold off on starting spiritual practice on grounds that they want to first build up some savings and make sure their family is financially secure and worry-free.
 But that sounds like wishful thinking to me.
 For one, you don’t have the power to change another person’s life or fate, ultimately, even if they are your closest of kin.
 Could you really change a person’s destiny?
 And secondly, if you really were to have no worries on the home front and be free of all troubles, what would your spiritual practice consist of?
 It’s hard to grow spiritually if your life is full of comfort and ease.
 So it’s not how you may have imagined it, with conventional thinking.